Abdominal bloating is a condition in which the belly (abdomen) feels full and tight. Your belly may look swollen (distended).

 Get treatment for constipation if you have it.
 However, fiber supplements such as psyllium or 100% bran can make your symptoms worse.

-You may try simethicone and other medicines you buy at the drugstore to help with gas.
+You may try simethicone and other medicines that you can buy at the drugstore to help with gas.
 Charcoal caps can also help.

 Watch for foods that trigger your bloating so you can start to avoid those foods.
 These may include: